Air traffic developments create new perspectives for Lufthansa Group pilots

 Michael Niggemann, Executive Board Member for Human Resources and Legal Affairs at Deutsche Lufthansa AG, said: “We have worked hard in recent weeks and months to avert compulsory redundancies for the cockpit staff of our core brand – despite the pandemic’s serious impact.
 It is a great success that we have succeeded to do so.”

 The global crisis made painful decisions unavoidable in almost all companies of Lufthansa Group.
-For example, passenger flight operations of Germanwings was permanently suspended.
+For example, passenger flight operations of Germanwings were permanently suspended.
 Some pilots were and can still be transferred to Eurowings until 31 March 2022.
 An additional 80 pilots will join Lufthansa Airlines in Munich.
 Solutions continue being sought for all other pilots affected, thereby offering the prospect of continued employment in an existing or newly established Lufthansa Group flight operation.

 For pilots 55 and older, Lufthansa Cargo offers a voluntary early retirement program.
 A remaining need for further reductions will be accomplished by a voluntary leave program designed to avert compulsory redundancies, including pilots not close to retirement age, or possible transfers to Lufthansa Airlines.
 The goal is to find solutions together with the social partners.